 When I received an email from Larry Zarker of BPI, informing me that I had been inducted into the BPI Building Performance Hall of Fame, I thought it must be a big mistake.
-Then I looked at the list of previous inductees and knew it must be a mistake!
-I haven’t even done a blower door test all by myself.
-I…Continue
+Then I looked at the list of previous inductees and was sure it was a mistake!
+I haven’t even done a blower door test all by…Continue

 The National Association for State Community Services Programs (NASCSP) met in Raleigh, North Carolina, for its annual training conference.
 Here are some personal highlights:

 Added by Jim Gunshinan on September 23, 2014 at 2:03pm — No Comments

 Here are the final numbers for my Energy Upgrade California home retrofit.

 Table 1.
 Air…Continue

 Met with Bill Stewart on Monday and signed an agreement for: